-When Bill first walks into the bar, Joe is mainly complaining about the blacks, the way they burn down cities and get welfare, but little by little he gets around to the hippies, doing drugs and having orgies.
-He says he’d like to kill one of them.
-Bill tells Joe that he just did, because it eases his conscience to admit his crime to someone who “understands,” though he quickly says he was just kidding.
+In any event, at one point in his vituperative spiel, Joe says he’d like to kill one of those hippies.
+Bill tells Joe that he just did, because it makes him feel good to admit his crime to someone who understands, though he quickly says he was just kidding.
 Later, when Joe realizes that Bill actually did kill a hippie, something he has always wanted to do, but probably never would have on his own, he calls Bill up and says he wants to get together.
 The two of them form a deadly combination, resulting in a massacre of hippies.
-Inadvertently, Bill kills Melissa (Susan Sarandon), his own daughter, who happens to be among them.
+Inadvertently, Bill kills his own daughter, Melissa (Susan Sarandon), who happens to be among them.

 Speaking of dirt, that reminds me of their feet.
 Notwithstanding the bath, their feet are filthy.
-Back in those days, having dirty feet was de rigueur for hippies, because being unclean was a way of displaying contempt for the rules of society.
+Back in those days, having dirty feet was de rigueur for hippies, because that was a way of displaying contempt for the rules of society.
 And just to make sure we know they have the required dirt and grime, when they get in bed together, the camera films them from the end of the bed so that we get full view of the bottoms of four filthy feet.

 After Melissa recovers from the drug overdose, she runs away from the hospital and returns home, only to overhear her father admitting to killing her boyfriend, and so she runs away from home too.
 With Joe’s help, Bill starts looking for her.
-In the process, they meet some hippies from hope they hope to get some information about Melissa.
-In the process, Bill and Joe end up participating in an orgy of sorts, and we get the spectacle of Joe’s naked beer gut coming down on top of some hippie chick as he prepares to have sex with her, but not before remarking that he doesn’t need any foreplay, which he regards as proof of his manliness.
-While this allows us to see how crude Joe is, as if we were not already convinced, it also illustrates some of that pot-smoking hippie-promiscuity he was grumbling about earlier.
-Furthermore, the hippies are thieves, for they rob Bill and Joe of their wallets, which angers them so much that they track the hippies down.
-Earlier, we saw Joe’s gun collection, and he has a couple of rifles in the trunk, which he says they will use to scare them.
+They meet some hippies from whom they hope to get some information about Melissa.
+In the process, Bill and Joe end up participating in an orgy of sorts, and we get the spectacle of Joe’s naked beer gut coming down on top of some hippie chick as he prepares to have sex with her, but not before remarking that he doesn’t need any foreplay, which he regards as proof of his manhood.
+While this allows us to see how crude Joe is, it also illustrates some of that hippie promiscuity he was grumbling about earlier.
+Furthermore, the hippies are thieves, for they rob Bill and Joe of their wallets.
+In other words, the hippies are portrayed as unlikable, scroungy, and immoral.

+Bill and Joe track them down.
+Earlier, we saw Joe’s gun collection, and he has a couple of those rifles in the trunk, which he says they will use to scare them.
 But things get out of hand and the massacre ensues.